Search programs

 Many small business management degree programs offer students the opportunity to explore and refine their small business ideas through project-based assignments and classes.
 This can be an ideal opportunity to get feedback from professors and other experts before launching a venture in the real world.

 There are also financial benefits to earning a degree.
-The BLS reports that the median weekly salary is $1432 for individuals with a bachelor’s degree and $1005 for those with an associate degree.
-Meanwhile, for individuals who don’t have a college degree, the median weekly salary is $935.
+The BLS reports that the median weekly salary is $1,493 for individuals with a bachelor’s degree and $1,058 for those with an associate degree.
+Meanwhile, for individuals who only have a high school diploma, the median weekly salary is $899.